Jameel Janjua

 is a fighter pilot, test pilot and astronaut.
 He currently serves as an experimental test pilot and commercial spaceship pilot at Virgin Galactic.

 Early life and education

 Janjua was born in Calgary, Alberta.
+Prior to the partition of India, his grandparents moved to Tanzania, and his parents later emigrated to Canada.
 He attended the Royal Military College of Canada, where he earned a bachelor's degree in Chemical and Materials Engineering and was awarded the Governor General’s Medal as the institution’s top graduate.
 He subsequently received a postgraduate scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC) and completed a Master of Science degree in Aeronautics and Astronautics at the Massachusetts Institute of Technology (MIT).

 In 2013–2014, he graduated from the United States Air Force Test Pilot School with a Master of Science in flight test engineering.

-In 2025, Jameel would go on to earn a Master of Business Administration from the Wharton School of the University of Pennsylvania, where he was named a Palmer Scholar.
+Jameel would go on to earn a Master of Business Administration from the Wharton School of the University of Pennsylvania in 2025, where he was named a Palmer Scholar.